oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-oppia-directory.md

 # Upgrading python interpreter version from 3.7.10 to 3.8.12

-Currently, in Oppia we are utilizing python interpreter version 3.7.10.
-We are now in a phase of switching to a more updated interpreter version 3.8.12.
+Oppia has updated it's python interpreter version 3.7.10 in a phase of switching to a more updated interpreter version 3.8.12.
 For effective and effortless switching to the newer version, this guide will provide a brief and detailed instruction on how to achieve just that.
 Please follow the below mentioned instructions carefully.

 ## Prerequisite
-- This page is dedicated to people who want to upgrade their python interpreter in the existing Oppia directory instead of maintaing a new local copy of oppia.
+- This page is dedicated to people who want to upgrade their python interpreter in the existing Oppia directory instead of maintaing a new local repo copy of oppia.
-- Please make sure your local as well as remote fork is up-to-date with the develop.
+- Please make sure your local repo as well as remote fork is up-to-date with the develop.

 ## Step 1.
 Installing python 3.8.12 through pyenv
-Our first step is to install the new interpreter version `3.8.12` through pyenv by issuing the following command through a terminal
+Our first step is to install the new interpreter version `3.8.12` through pyenv by issuing the following command through a terminal :
 ```
 pyenv install 3.8.12
 ```